TokomNyori/Homify/README.md

 # Homify

-Welcome to Homify, my final project for CS50, a popular Computer Science course offered by Harvard University.
-Homify is a web application that allows users to easily search for rental homes and homestays.
-It also provides property owners with the flexibility to list their properties for rent.
+This is my final project for CS50, which is a Computer Science course offered by Harvard University both on-campus and online.
+The name of my project is "Homify," and it is a platform that enables users to search for rental homes and homestays.
+Additionally, Homify provides property owners with the flexibility to list their properties for rent.

 ## Sections